-- (f) To be represented at any formal discussion between one or more representatives of the County and one or more employees in the bargaining unit or their representatives concerning (1) any matter that is within the scope of collective bargaining as set forth in the definition of collective bargaining (see Section 3-10-2); or (2) any examination of bargaining unit employees by a representative of the County in connection with an investigation if the employee reasonably believes that the examination involves matters covered by any collective bargaining agreement then in effect, and the employee requests representation. - (g) Notwithstanding any other provision in this section, an individual employee may present a personal complaint or question at any time to the County without the intervention of an employee organization, provided that any such organization that is recognized by the County as the exclusive bargaining agent for the bargaining unit in which the employee is a member is afforded an effective opportunity to be present and to offer its view at any meetings held to adjust the matter and that any adjustment made shall not be inconsistent with the terms of any applicable collective bargaining agreement.
+- (f) To meet with newly hired employees, without charge to the pay or leave time of any of the employees, for a period of 30 minutes, within thirty (30) calendar days from the date of hire during new employee orientations, or if the employer does not conduct new employee orientations, at individual or group meetings.
+The County shall give the exclusive bargaining agent at least ten (10) days' written notice in advance of such an orientation, except a shorter notice may be provided in any instances where there is an urgent need critical to the employer's operations that was not reasonably foreseeable to the County.
+The County shall provide the exclusive bargaining agent with an electronic list of expected participants at least forty-eight (48) hours in advance of the orientation. - (g) To be the only employee organization eligible to receive from the County amounts deducted from the pay of employees as authorized by written assignment of the employees, for the payment of regular and periodic dues to the exclusive bargaining agent, unless two exclusive bargaining agents of County employees agree that they can both receive deductions from the same employee.
+Any such authorization may be revoked in accordance with the terms of the authorization which shall provide a period of irrevocability of not more than one year.
+An authorization that satisfies the Uniform Electronic Transactions Act (Virginia Code Section 59.1-479 et seq.), including, without limitation, electronic authorizations and voice authorizations, shall be valid for employees' authorizations for payroll deductions and authorization for representation for purposes of a petition filed by an employee organization for exclusive representation.
+This paragraph does not prohibit employees from having voluntary membership dues payments deducted from their paychecks and forwarded by the County to a group other than an exclusive bargaining agent, provided such employees are advised that their payments are not being transmitted to the exclusive bargaining agent for their bargaining unit. - (h) To be represented at any formal discussion between one or more representatives of the County and one or more employees in the bargaining unit or their representatives concerning (1) any matter that is within the scope of collective bargaining as set forth in the definition of collective bargaining (see Section 3-10-2); or (2) any examination of bargaining unit employees by a representative of the County in connection with an investigation if the employee reasonably believes that the examination involves matters covered by any collective bargaining agreement then in effect, and the employee requests representation.
+An individual employee may present a personal complaint or question at any time to the County without the intervention of an employee organization, provided that any such organization that is recognized by the County as the exclusive bargaining agent for the bargaining unit in which the employee is a member is afforded an effective opportunity to be present and to offer its view at any meetings held to adjust the matter and that any adjustment made shall not be inconsistent with the terms of any applicable collective bargaining agreement.
 Such employee or employees who utilize this avenue of presenting personal complaints to the County shall not do so under the name, or by representation, of an employee organization.